slippedhal0/sacMedicalMod/README.md

   - Tend to (Human)Pawn Normal

-  -- Changed priority of Doctoring so that it now takes priority over going to bed
+  -- Changed priority of Doctoring so that it now takes priority over the Patient role

 Features Currently Under Development: